Emerging Trends in Sustainable Construction

 In a similar vein, some contractors are turning to BIM to facilitate “circular construction.”
 Every year, the construction industry sends over 160 million tons of non-industrial waste to American landfills, much of which actually comes from demolition undertaken before beginning new construction projects.
 Salvaging as much of this raw material as possible not only cuts down on costs — recycled materials are often less expensive than virgin materials — but reduces the greenhouse gas emissions created when manufacturing materials like construction-grade steel.

 Especially in Europe, contractors and owners have started approaching buildings as “material banks,” temporary storehouses for materials that will later be used in numerous projects down the line.
-With BIM, a building’s design can function not only as a blueprint for construction — its traditional use — but as a highly-accurate “bill of materials” and blueprint for deconstruction, as well.
+With BIM, a building’s design can function not only as a model for construction — its traditional use — but as a highly-accurate “bill of materials” and model for deconstruction, as well.
 Demolition contractors can use BIM designs to gain insight into both which parts of a structure can be salvaged and how — and to what extent — a structure was designed to be dismantled.

 Moving Construction Off-site